MicrosoftDocs/azure-databases-docs/articles/cosmos-db/gen-ai/semantic-cache.md

 ## Similarity score

-All vector queries return what is referred to as a *similarity score* that represent how close the vectors are to each other in high dimensional space.
+All vector queries return what is referred to as a *similarity score* that represents how close the vectors are to each other in high dimensional space.
 Values range from 0 (no similarity) to 1 (exact match).

 In a vector query, the similarity score for the returned results represents how similar the words or users intent are to what was passed in the WHERE clause.
 Because a query can return multiple results, the results can be sorted from the most likely to least likely cache results for a user to choose from.